Jumhyn/swift-evolution/proposals/nnnn-actors.md

 This restriction prevents exclusivity violations where the modification of the actor-isolated `balance` is initiated by passing it as `inout` to a call that is then suspended, and another task executed on the same actor then fails with an exclusivity violation in trying to access `balance` itself.

-#### Escaping reference types
+#### Escaping references

 The rules concerning actor isolation ensure that accesses to an actor class's stored properties cannot occur concurrently, eliminating data races unless unsafe code has subverted the model.

-However, the actor isolation rules presented in this proposal are only sufficient for *value types*.
-With a value type, any copy of the value produces a completely independent instance.
+However, the actor isolation rules presented in this proposal are only sufficient for types which have *value semantics*.
+Under value semantics, any copy of the value produces a completely independent instance.
 Modifications to that independent instance cannot affect the original, and vice versa.
 Therefore, one can pass a copy of an actor-isolated stored property to another actor, or even write it into a global variable, and the actor will maintain its isolation because the copy is distinct.

-Reference types break the isolation model, because mutations to a "copy" of a value of reference type can affect the original, and vice versa.
-Let's introduce another stored property into our bank account to describe recent transactions, and make `Transaction` a reference type (a class):
+*Reference semantics* break the isolation model, because mutations to a "copy" of a value which has reference semantics can affect the original, and vice versa.
+Let's introduce another stored property into our bank account to describe recent transactions, and make `Transaction` a type with reference semantics (a class with mutable state):

 ```swift
 class Transaction {